jparenty/canada-cannabis-store-scrapper/README.md

 ```bash
 python potguide_stores_scrapper.py
 ```
-When starting the script, you will have to click on a popup from potguide website before letting the scrapper run by itself
+When starting the script, you will have to click on a popup from potguide website before letting the scrapper run by itself.

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.